jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Change-Access.md

 # Change Access

+###### Change access license: Change the website and host it to the public IP address of the server of JD Cloud & AI in China Mainland.

 ## I. Log in Filing System

 1. Log in the official website of JD Cloud & AI [www.jdcloud.com](http://www.jdcloud.com) and click **Filing** on the upper right